 The European Union and the Organisation for Economic Co-operation and Development also carry out work on integrating SDGs into their main lines of activity.
 The Central Statistical Bureau cooperates with regional and international partners in order to ensure the exchange of information on SDGs.

-As the leading institution in national development planning and coordination in Latvia, the Cross-Sectoral Coordination Centre (CSCC) views SDGs in light of the Sustainable Development Strategy of Latvia until 2030 (Latvia 2030).
+As the leading institution in national development planning and coordination in Latvia, the State Chancellery (before 28 February 2023 - Cross-Sectoral Coordination Centre (CSCC)) views SDGs in light of the Sustainable Development Strategy of Latvia until 2030 (Latvia 2030).
 Its interim assessment (available in Latvian) of the National Development Plan of Latvia for 2014–2020 and Latvia 2030 provides opportunities for supplementing policy planning documents with targets that are relevant for Latvia.

 The CSB, alongside the CSCC, the Ministry of Environmental Protection and Regional Development and the Ministry of Foreign Affairs, is a member of the informal SDGs work group, and has taken part in the preparation of the Voluntary National Report on the Implementation of the Sustainable Development Goals in Latvia.